webit-de/typo3-guide/Readme.md

 	iconIdentifier = module-guide-tour-core
 	# In the steps node you have insert a node for each popover you want to display.
 	steps {
-		# The key of the steps must be numeric and defines the order of displaying the popover
+		# The key of the steps should be numeric and defines the order of displaying the popover
 		10 {
 			# ...
 		}
 		20 {
+			# ...
+		}
+		# A step key can also be defined by a key name.
+		# This can be useful, if you like to jump to this step without knowing his step number.
+		step-key-by-key-name {
 			# ...
 		}
 	}